mahati-basavaraju/openFasoc_Flow/README.md

 https://openfasoc.readthedocs.io/en/latest/getting-started.html#installation

+You can either follow the express installation or the manual installation steps.

+The following tools will be required
+1. OpenRoad
+2. Magic
+3. Yosys
+4. Klayout
+5. Open_PDK
+6. Netgen

+Note: Miniconda installation might help in easy installation

 Make sure to download and install all the required dependencies as mentiioned in the link above.

 If you are facing issues in installating Klayout, follow below steps: